wtakuo/opfs/README.md

 * `dirent` _path_ _name_ [_val_] : the i-node number of the entry _name_ of the directory specified by _path_

 In each command, providing optional parameter _val_ modifies the specified value.
-Be aware that such modification may make the file system inconsistent.
+Be aware that such modification may break the consistency of the file system.